blakgeek/cordova-plugin-cocoapods-support/README.md

 or have a look at [the example plugin](https://github.com/blakgeek/cordova-plugin-cocoapods-support-example).

 ## Notes
+* Pod "id" was deprecated in version 0.12.21.
+You should use "name" instead.
+But don't worry "id" will continue to work.
+I made this change to better align with the podspec.
 * Enabling the pods_use_frameworks preference disables the bridged headers property added by [CB-10072](https://issues.apache.org/jira/browse/CB-10072).
 This might cause odd behavior in some projects.